sheyman/docs-barbican/api-docs/api-operations/methods/get-get-v1-containers.rst

 Returns a list of a project's containers.

-Returned containers will be ordered by creation date; oldest to newest.
+Returned containers are ordered by creation date; oldest to newest.

-This table shows the possible response codes for this operation:
+The following table shows the possible response codes for this operation:

 +--------------------------+-------------------------+-------------------------+
 |Response Code             |Name                     |Description              |